Peter Batey: Career

 He was a director of Shuijingfang, a public company listed on the Shanghai Stock Exchange as a nominee of Diageo Plc from 2007-2013, and serves as a director of a number of foreign-invested enterprises in China.

 Batey has served in numerous roles in organisations focused on the development of business and political ties between China, and the UK and Europe, including: Chairman of the British Chamber of Commerce in China (1994–1996), Vice President and President of the European Union Chamber of Commerce in China, which he helped to establish, from 1999 to 2002, Senior Advisor to the Lord Mayor and Corporation of the City of London (2006–2008), as well as Chairman of the Great Britain China Centre (2004 – 2014); Since 2012 he has been Vice Chairman and Chairman of the Nominations Committee of the China Britain Business Council, having previously served as a member of the Board and the Executive Committee (2001 – present).

 Later life

-Batey has played a sentral role in saving 'Arundells', Sir Edward Heath's home in the Cathedral Close, Salisbury, from closure, helping to spearhead the campaign to keep it open to the public in perpetuity.
-He is currently Executive Chairman of the Sir Edward Heath Charitable Foundation, whose Honorary Chairman is Gyles Brandreth.
+In recent years, Peter Batey has played a central role in saving 'Arundells', Sir Edward Heath's home (from 1985 to 2005) in the Cathedral Close, Salisbury, helping to spearhead the campaign to keep it open to the public in perpetuity.
+He is currently Executive Chairman of the Sir Edward Heath Charitable Foundation, the charity which owns Arundells and whose Honorary Chairman is Gyles Brandreth and whose Honorary President is Sir John Major.

 Awards

-Batey was awarded the Order of the British Empire for services to Sino-British investment and trade in the Queen’s Birthday Honours List in June 1997, and became a Companion of the Order of St Michael and St George in the 2015 Birthday Honours for services to Sino-British relations.
+Batey was awarded the Order of the British Empire (OBE) for services to Sino-British investment and trade in the Queen’s Birthday Honours List in June 1997, and became a Companion of the Order of St Michael and St George (CMG) in the 2015 Birthday Honours for services to Sino-British relations.